Update: ‘Hyundai electrified vehicle sales in the U.S.’ section added.

 - Vermont (VT)

-5. More expensive than rivals
+5. More expensive than competitors

-The Hyundai Santa Fe Plug-in Hybrid is on sale in the U.S. market.
+The Hyundai Santa Fe Plug in Hybrid is on sale in the U.S. market.
 Production takes place at one of Hyundai’s five plants in Ulsan, South Korea.

 Source: Youtube/Ed’s Garage